What are Capital Allowances?

 Both the buyer and seller of a commercial property must agree and sign an s.198 election, confirming the value at which the fixtures are to be transferred for the purposes of a Capital Allowances claim, either at the point of sale or within two years of the transaction date.

-These changes are very important and should be addressed by engaging a specialist Capital Allowances adviser to ensure the correct procedures and documents are in place.
+The seller must ‘pool’ the value of all fixtures within the property being sold and notify HMRC by including this in their tax return.
+Only once this has been declared to HMRC is the buyer able to claim Capital Allowances on the acquisition.These changes are very important and should be addressed by engaging a specialist Capital Allowances adviser to ensure the correct procedures and documents are in place.
 Unless addressed correctly, the buyer of the property may lose any entitlement to claim Capital Allowances tax relief for ever.